 We observe two ordinances: baptism and the Lord’s Supper.
 Both are public demonstrations of our faith in Christ and our obedience to His commands and should be observed when faith in Christ is assured.

-We believe that Christian baptism is the immersion of a believer in water to show forth in a solemn and beautiful emblem our faith in the crucified, buried and risen Savior, with its effect in our death to sin and resurrection to a new life; that it is a prerequisite to the privilege of church membership.
+Christian baptism is the immersion of a believer in water to show forth in a solemn and beautiful emblem our faith in the crucified, buried and risen Savior, with its effect in our death to sin and resurrection to a new life; that it is a prerequisite to the privilege of church membership.

-We believe that the Lord’s Supper is the commemoration of His death until He come and should be preceded always by self-examination.
+The Lord’s Supper is the commemoration of His death until He come and should be preceded always by self-examination.

 We believe in obedience to the Biblical commands to separate ourselves unto God from worldliness and ecclesiastical apostasy.

-We believe that civil government is of divine appointment for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored, and obeyed; except in those things opposed to the will of our Lord Jesus Christ who is the only Lord of the conscience, and the coming King of kings.
+Civil government is of divine appointment for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored, and obeyed; except in those things opposed to the will of our Lord Jesus Christ who is the only Lord of the conscience, and the coming King of kings.

-We believe that God has made many promises to Israel, some of which have already been fulfilled, that God has promised that salvation would come to Israel, that, even though they have rebelled against Him, He still loves them with an everlasting love.
+God has made many promises to Israel, some of which have already been fulfilled, that God has promised that salvation would come to Israel, that, even though they have rebelled against Him, He still loves them with an everlasting love.

 We believe that, in His current building of the Church, He deals with Israel as individuals to bring them to Christ and that He will deal more fully with the Jewish people as a nation to fulfill the literal promises to Israel regarding its land and spiritual life.